FastycOff/marketCSGO-bot/README.md

 PuBkey here - "https://www.pushbullet.com/#settings/account" like access tokens Key here - "https://market.csgo.com/docs" like API

-gun from steam market like "m4a4 | desolate space"
+gun from steam market like "m4a4 | desolate space

-ping.py - auto confirmation online on csgo market

 bot.py - bot on csgomarket with: